mattsah/mininim/README.md

 ## HEADS UP

 None of this really exists yet.
 This is a project i'm working on.
 Don't expect to be able to follow any of the instructions.
 There's a lot still in play.
 But this is the basic concept.
+Here's a basic roadmap:

+- [x] Implement application template (see: you're looking at it)
+- [x] Implement general architecture, DIC, delegate (see https://github.com/mattsah/mininim-core)
+- [ ] Implement CLI functionality (see: https://github.com/mattsah/mininim-cli)
+- [ ] Implement web/rout functionality with Prologue

 ## Architecture